 In 2018, TJSWCD was awarded a generous grant from a local anonymous donor to help our equine community and reduce pollution levels in streams and rivers within the Chesapeake Bay Watershed.
 The funding supports the development and distribution of outreach and educational resources, technical assistance, and financial incentives to landowners who wish to address water quality concerns related to the management challenges of small-acreage horse farms in our District.

-This spring, the District approved 17 applications for a total of 34 best management practices across all four counties.
+The District approved 17 applications for a total of 34 best management practices across all four counties.
 All projects for this program were vetted through an extensive ranking system to ensure cost share funds were allocated to the conservation practices that will be most cost-effective, will provide future educational opportunities, and will be managed and maintained adequately.
-Projects that were approved for funding began construction in August 2019 and are expected to be fully completed by April 2020.
-Once completed, exemplary practices that offer an educational opportunity will be highlighted on our planned bus tour and video to serve as a tool to extend the educational benefits of this project well into the future.
-Stay tuned!
+Projects that were approved for funding began construction in August 2019 and were fully completed in May 2021.
+Completed projects included manure compost facilities (10), water systems (4), gutters & outlet protection (5), hardened use areas (5), critical area planting (2), stream exclusion fencing (2), animal lane ways (2), a rain garden (1), division fencing (1) and hillside stabilization (1).
+Click the video above to take a tour of one the projects and to learn more about District services.

 The application window for this program in now closed; however, if you are interested in conservation practices on your horse farm, please contact our office to inquire about other funding opportunities that may be available.